pkgcore/pkgcore/README.rst

 Requirements
 ============

-At least python version 3.6, and snakeoil_ — a utility library with misc optimizations split out of pkgcore for others to use.
+At least python version 3.8, and snakeoil_ — a utility library split out of pkgcore for others to use.

 Installing
 ==========